git-lfs/git-lfs/docs/spec.md

 ## The Server

-Git Media needs a URL endpoint to talk to a remote server.
+Hawser needs a URL endpoint to talk to a remote server.
 A Git repository can have different media endpoints for different remotes.
 Here is the list of rules that Git Media uses to determine a repository's Git Media server: